-What are rules and regulations?
+What are AML rules and anti money laundering regulations?
 What AML procedures are rules, and which ones are regulations?

-This article highlights and discusses the difference between anti-money laundering rules and regulations and what role they play in compliance efforts.
+This article highlights and discusses the difference between anti money laundering and regulations and rules and what role they play in compliance efforts.

 What Are AML Rules?